jackpal/jackpal.github.io/_posts/2007-12-29-Searching_for_old_web_pages:_The_Wayback_machine_is_cool!.md

 ---
 date: 2007-12-29 17:28
 tags: Wayback Machine, souce code repos
+title: Searching for old web pages: The Wayback machine is cool!
 ---

-# Searching for old web pages: The Wayback machine is cool!

 I was searching for information on LINJ, a Lisp language that compiles into human-readable Java code.
 Unfortunately, the LINJ web site